Elastic Constants and Bending Rigidities from Long-Wavelength Perturbation Expansions: Cluster expansion model for multipole and dielectric tensors

 where $\alpha_\kappa$ is the number of the atom site $\kappa$ in the cluster.
-It should be noted that a cluster can contain duplicate atom sites, and such cluster is called an \emph{improper} cluster, otherwise being a \emph{proper} cluster.
+It should be noted that a cluster can contain duplicate atom sites, and such a cluster is called an \emph{improper} cluster, otherwise being a \emph{proper} cluster.
+As can be seen from the left-hand side of Eq.~\eqref{eq:charge_density_cluster}, the cluster expansion for charge density response to a phonon perturbation only contains a single atom site $\kappa$, and such an expansion is thus just an on-site cluster expansion with only the improper clusters at different orders, i.e. the cluster $\alpha$ comprising only the repeated atom sites $\kappa$ in the charge density response.
+For a given atom site $\kappa$, we should also stress that the cluster $\alpha$ only defines the superscript components $I$ of a multipole tensor, which actually represent the electric field response, and the order of multipole tensor is hence $n+1$ given an $n$-order cluster.
 Besides, for the expansion of dielectric screening function in Eq.~\eqref{eq:epsilon_cluster}, it is actually not a cluster expansion since no atom site is involved, and we also use the introduced multi-index notation for simplicity.
-As can be seen from the left-hand side of Eq.~\eqref{eq:charge_density_cluster}, the cluster expansion for charge density response to a phonon perturbation only contains a single atom site $\kappa$, such an expansion is thus just an on-site cluster expansion with only the improper clusters at different orders.

 The symmetry-independent irreducible components of the multipole tensors at each order can be obtained by analyzing the symmetries of the corresponding clusters.
 The symmetries of each cluster consist of two parts: space-group symmetry and permutation symmetry, where the permutation only exists for an improper cluster as the permutation of a proper cluster is included already in the space-group symmetry.
 In addition, a sum rule should be further imposed on the lowest-order clusters with the non-vanishing tensor components to fulfill the charge neutrality conditions of the system.